rabbitmq/rabbitmq-stream-rust-client/examples/single_active_consumer/README.md

 https://www.rabbitmq.com/blog/2022/07/05/rabbitmq-3-11-feature-preview-single-active-consumer-for-streams
 https://www.rabbitmq.com/blog/2022/07/13/rabbitmq-3-11-feature-preview-super-streams

-This folder contains a super-stream consumer configured to enable it.
+This folder contains a consumer and a super-stream consumer configured to enable it.
 You can use the example in the super-stream folder to produce messages for a super-stream.

-You can then run the consumer in this folder.
+You can then run the single_active_consumer_super_stream.rs in this folder.
 Assuming the super-stream is composed by three streams, you can see that the Consumer will consume messages from all the streams part of the superstream.

 You can then run another consumer in parallel.